-Clinton claims another conference title
+Horses charge into playoffs

 Clinton’s men’s basketball team claimed their second straight conference title Friday night, beating rival school James Kenan.
-They got off to a rough start but the Horses cleaned house in the second half taking it over the Tigers 60-30.
+They got off to a rough start, but the Horses cleaned house in the second half taking it over the Tigers 60-30.

 “This was a much tougher game than the final score indicates, credit James Kenan,” said head coach Randy Jordan.
 “They came out, played hard and basically smacked us in the face in the first six minutes.
 They controlled the game tempo and caught us a little off guard with their intensity.”